fengtan/gozerbot-burndown/README.md

 [Gozerbot](https://launchpad.net/gozerbot) plugin to display [burndown charts](http://en.wikipedia.org/wiki/Burn_down_chart).

 Gozerbot is an IRC/Jabber bot.

-This plugin defines a command `!burndown` that displays charts like this (Story Points vs days):
+This plugin defines a command `!burndown` that displays the current situation of Story Points vs days in the iteration:

     80|\
     SP| \